Counseling & Psychological Services (CAPS) (513)556-0648 (24 hours)

 - Available either by phone or in person to answer any questions, provide support, talk through options and just listen

-- Contact: Jennifer Rowe, Crime Victim Services Coordinator, Public Safety, 45 West Corry Boulevard, One Edwards Boulevard Center, Suite 3115
+- Contact: Jennifer Rowe, Crime Victim Services Coordinator, Public Safety/UCPD - Office located with Public Safety/UCPD Office (Three Edwards Center 51 West Corry Blvd).

 - Let's Talk is a mental health program that provides confidential drop-in consultations for students.
 It's free, no appointment is necessary, and students are seen on a first-come, first-served basis.
 Let's Talk is not a substitute for formal counseling and doesn't constitute mental health treatment but the counselors can lend a compassionate ear and provide support.
 Consultants can offer guidance on accessing additional resources on campus.